LannyRipple/sbt-test-service/README.md

 After compile in Test finishes and before testing begins the testServiceScript will be invoked with an argument of "start".
 At test cleanup the testServiceScript will be invoked with an argument of "stop".

+# Example

+The directory name `sandbox` in this project is a small sbt project which demonstrates the use of sbt-test-service.